30 Hardest Guitar Songs (with Lesson Videos)

 Even before joining Megadeth, Marty had quite a career in the music industry, which he only reinforced after leaving.

-Forbidden City is one of the most all-encompassing songs on his debut album Dragon’s Kiss that showcases his remarkable connection to the guitar, and most importantly, an authentic touch in his vibrato and slides.
+Forbidden City is one of the most all-encompassing songs on his debut album Dragon’s Kiss, which showcases his remarkable connection to the guitar and, most importantly, an authentic touch in his vibrato and slides.

 This particular song could fit almost any heavy music genre, from neoclassical, over thrash, to Avant Garde.